In the first part, you have the option to vote “yes” or “no” to the question of whether to remove the Governor from office.

 Vote by Mail ballots must be received by the San Mateo County

 Registration & Elections Division on or before 8 p.m. on Election

-Francisco) before 8 p.m.
-Election Day and it will be
+Center location before 8 p.m.
+Election Day, and it

 What should I do if I think my Vote by Mail ballot will not

 arrive at the San Mateo County Registration & Elections Division